-The wait begins for many of us as soon as we start thinking about filing a claim, for others it begins when they file the claim or talk to a service officer.
+The wait begins for many of us as soon as we start considering filing a claim.
+For others, it begins when they file the claim or talk to a service officer.

-The wait then becomes the weight and there it sits on you.
-The wait is damn near unbearable for many, and this exacerbates many of our symptoms and don’t even get me started on “triggers.”
+The wait then becomes the weight, and there it sits on you.
+The wait is damn near unbearable for many, exacerbating many of our symptoms.
+Don’t even get me started on “triggers.”

-Why I say “Don’t Let Being A Waiter Turn You Into A Hater,” is for your own protection.
-The VA will will piss you off sometimes routinely, sometimes randomly.
-You can get a hate on that may last for days, this is unhealthy for you and is no way to fight a battle.
-Hey, don’t get me wrong I’ve been there and I believe there’s nothing wrong with justifiable outrage, heck that helped spur me to create HadIt.com.
-So work hard to not carry that anger/hate with you day after day it will eat away at you and make you weaker and you need your strength.
+I say, “Don’t Let Being A Waiter Turn You Into A Hater,” for your protection.
+The VA will piss you off sometimes routinely, sometimes randomly.
+You can get a hate on that may last for days.
+This is unhealthy for you and is no way to fight a battle.
+Hey, don’t get me wrong, I’ve been there, and I believe there’s nothing wrong with justifiable outrage heck that helped spur me to create HadIt.com.
+So work hard not to carry that anger/hate with you daily.
+It will eat away and weaken you, and you need your strength.

 If someone pisses you off at the VA:

-You can stay calm and pay attention to everything that is said and who say’s it and why it makes you angry as you plan your blog article for later that day.
-Don’t have a blog it’s easy to start and free, and there ladies and gents is where you express yourself.
+Don’t have a blog.
+It’s easy to start and free, and there, ladies and gents, is where you express yourself.
+You can stay calm and pay attention to everything that is said, who says it, and why it makes you angry as you plan your blog article for later that day.

-When waiting and waiting and waiting at the VA I just think “I like pie.” and then I carry on a conversation in my head about all the different pies I like, for some reason when I think about pie it seems to lower my blood pressure.
+When waiting and waiting and waiting at the VA, I just think, “I like pie.”
+Then I carry on a conversation in my head about all the different pies I like.
+For some reason, when I think about pie, it seems to lower my blood pressure.